supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 ```

 - The processor in memory-memory ISA understands complex instructions to perform data transfer operations such as loading data from main memory to GPRs in the processor for computation by ALU.
-- LOAD and STORE operations are incorporated inside the aritmetic instructions and hardware takes care of it.
+- LOAD and STORE operations are incorporated inside the arithmetic instructions and hardware takes care of it.
 - It takes many clock cycles to access main memory.

 - Most **CISC**'s (Complex Instruction Set Computers) use this architecture.